Last updated

 With Burla, anyone can scale arbitrary code over thousands of virtual machines in the cloud.
 It's open-source, requires almost no setup, and is so simple even complete beginners can use it.

-Burla is a with only one function: remote_parallel_map
+Burla is a library with only one function: remote_parallel_map

 .